StanfordPHS/training/Truven Postpartum Depression/README.md

 ## Thank You!
-Our next training is on Thursday 19 April, 4-6pm, LKSC 304/305 ([sign up](https://calendly.com/phsdatacore/phs-training/04-05-2018?back=1)).
+You can find our training schedule and sign up for future trainings ([here](https://calendly.com/phsdatacore/phs-training)).
 Please help us spread the work by telling your friends and colleagues who may be interested in working with PHS data!
+You can also come to office hours and other PHS training events, listed ([here](https://calendly.com/phsdatacore))

 Questions?
 Comments?
 Feedback?
 Please consult the links in [this repo's README](https://github.com/StanfordPHS/training) to consult our varied support resources.
 If you have any specific feedback on how we might make these trainings better, you can email [Emma](mailto:emma.hallgren@stanford.edu) or [Ian](mailto:ian@redivis.com)